Teletherapy Best Practices for Clients Topical Map: SEO Clusters

 A practical directory of crisis resources (national and international) and guidance on using safety apps and emergency contacts when engaged in remote therapy.

-Content Strategy for Teletherapy Best Practices for Clients
+Content strategy and topical authority plan for Teletherapy Best Practices for Clients

 The recommended SEO content strategy for Teletherapy Best Practices for Clients is the hub-and-spoke topical map model: one comprehensive pillar page on Teletherapy Best Practices for Clients, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Teletherapy Best Practices for Clients — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Teletherapy Best Practices for Clients.

 35